MIT-LCP/cwmed/README.md

 OMOP :

-Every concept_code has their own concept_id.
-They are not crossed: For the same concept(amoxicillin 250mg Oral Capsule) there will be different OMOP codes (one for each vocabulary), different concept_id.
+Every concept_code has its concept_id.
+The concept_code does not converge to a concept_id: For the same concept(amoxicillin 250mg Oral Capsule), there will be different OMOP codes (one for each vocabulary) and different concept_id.
 Those  concept_id(s) are related in the dictionary concept_relationship.

 Example: